In this article, you’ll learn:

 Teaching students new skills in online education courses is very different from typical university format.
 One isn't necessarily better than the other, rather they should be complements to your learners' overall professional learning experience.

-Rather than teach to a textbook and graded assignments, online courses focus on teaching personal and professional learning skills.
+Rather than teach subjects down to a textbook and graded assignments, online courses focus on teaching personal and professional learning skills.

-Students learn strategies they could only learn through hands-on collaboration, and participate in discussion forums to really solidify their learnings with students who are all interested in gaining the same knowledge.
+Students learn strategies they could only learn through hands-on collaboration, and participate in discussion forums to really solidify their learnings with students practicing teachers who are all interested in gaining the same knowledge.

-Online courses go into great detail teaching skills that are applicable to what companies are looking for, and the experience these candidates bring is just as meaningful as those whose education comes from traditional universities.
+Online courses go into great detail teaching skills that are applicable to what companies are looking for, and the experience these candidates bring is just as meaningful as those whose education comes from traditional universities teachers college.

-Online teachers are less focused on educational policy and more inclined to teach what's most relevant to helping students reach their goals.
+Online teachers are less focused on educational and special education policy and more inclined to teach what's most relevant to helping students reach their goals.

-As such, new teachers and experienced teachers alike are creating online teaching courses to better connect with students, expand access to learning, and create more relevant curriculum than you'd learn in the classroom.
+As such, new teachers and experienced teachers alike are creating online teaching courses to better their classroom skills, connect with students, expand access to learning, and create more relevant curriculum than you'd learn in the classroom.

 We've learned from some of the world's best teachers and founders of online classes what tips they've used to earn business success and the respect of students in their courses: